+- The network make a forwarding tunnel between old TUPF and new TUPF.
+All data arriving old TUPF during redirection is forwarded to new TUPF.

 Otherwise, the network selects a TUPF for the new PDU session based on the UE's current point of attachment to the network.